AaryenMehta/learning101/README.md

 **Armour Plate Detection**

 Completed the code.
 The rectangle is not as "neat" as that shown in Slack.
 But I think it serves the purpose.
 The code is given under imageProcessing folder.
-Name: "armour_plate_detection.py"
+Name: "armour_plate_detection.py".
+The problem with this code is, that it is image specific code.
+I am still attempting to write a more general code.

 **Task 3**